edfong/survival_mp/README.md

 Please check the [JAX](https://github.com/google/jax) page for CPU versus GPU usage and installation instructions.
 For the paper results, we use the CPU version for reproducibility as GPU calculations can be non-deterministic, and timing was carried out on the GPU version.
 For full reproducibility of the experiments in the paper, please use the versions `jax==0.2.21` and `jaxlib==0.1.71`.

-The suggested version of R is ≥4.0 for the MCMC examples.
+The version of R used is 4.1.1 for the MCMC examples.
 Please install the `dirichletprocess` package [here](https://cran.r-project.org/web/packages/dirichletprocess/index.html) and the `ddpanova` package [here](https://web.ma.utexas.edu/users/pmueller/prog.html).

 # Structure
 All the main functions are in ```surv_copula/copula_survival_functions.py``` for the exponential copula with no covariates, and in  ```surv_copula/copula_survreg_gaussian_functions.py``` for the lognormal copula with covariates.